Landolt–Börnstein: The New Series

 The New Series represents over 520 books published between 1961 and 2018 and includes more than 220,000 pages covering mechanical, optical, acoustical, thermal, spectroscopic, electrical and magnetic properties among others.
 The New Series offers critically evaluated data by over 1,000 expert authors and editors in materials science.

+Particle Physics Reference Library

+Three of the volumes in the New series.
+Group 1 Elementary particles, nuclei and atoms—volumes 21A, B1, B2, and C—have been updated (2020) and published open access in an independent hand book series, Particle Physics Reference Library, following a joint CERN–Springer initiative.
+These volumes are Theory and experiments, Detectors for particles and radiation, and Accelerators and colliders.

 Landolt-Börnstein Online

 Landolt–Börnstein books have gone through various digitization initiatives, from CD-ROM to FTP and PDF formats.
 Landolt–Börnstein books content is now available on SpringerMaterials.